 Share the vision with future co-founders and investors.

 This is not to say that customers aren’t visionary enough, but more often than not, customers care about their immediate problems and not your future vision.

 Think different but make sure your difference matters

 Reasonably smart people can rationalize anything.
-While we were building “6 Degrees”, I remember taking comfort in the fact that our solution was P2P based while all our competitors’ solutions were web based.
+While we were building “6 Degrees”, I remember taking comfort in the fact that our solution was P2P based while all our competitors’ solutions were web-based.
 We thought that surely “better privacy enabled through decentralization” would win out in the end.
-After all who would ever trust a 3rd party with all their sensitive information.
-Fast forward to the present — people share their most intimate life details on Facebook everyday.
+After all, who would ever trust a 3rd party with all their sensitive information?
+Fast forward to the present — people share their most intimate details on Facebook daily.

 Bind a solution to your vision as late as possible

 One of the worst things you can do is bind a solution too early to a vision.
 This problem is more prevalent among technically inclined founders that tend to reach for the compiler before the phone.

 Not only does building out a solution always take more time than you think, but it also conveniently shifts focus away from the real challenge: The challenge isn’t building out a solution but validating that you have a problem worth solving in the first place.
 This can almost always be done without building or even defining the solution.